 2. Focus on customers, not technology.
 It’s fun and exciting to learn the latest tools, and be a part of the latest technology buzz.
 But, trust me, that’s a backwards way to build a business.
 (Unless your business involves selling to other technologists!)
 Your customers don’t care much about technology.
 They have real-world problems to solve and want practical solutions.
 Whether those solutions are built with the latest bleeding edge, something tried and true, or even aging legacy technology, is largely unimportant to them, as long as it works and the price is right!
 Technology might be important to you.
 It might impact your job satisfaction, your ability to attract employees, and your profits in the long run.
 But, at startup, it’s mostly your customers and their problems that matter.

 3. Avoid infrastructure and build only the core of your business.
 The most critical question is this: Can I deliver something compelling to customers who will pay more for it than it costs me?
 Do whatever it takes to answer that question as quickly as you can, and you will find a viable business.
 Avoid at all costs any overhead or infrastructure that gets in the way of answering that question.
 And, yes, I mean you should skip, at the start, everything from writing a formal business plan, to incorporating, to printing business cards, to buying office equipment, setting up bank accounts, designing logos, and joining professional organizations.
-All that stuff that business "experts" say you need.
+Replacing some aspects of the business, like a small business voip instead of a full phone network, can save a lot of money at a crucial time.
+All that stuff that business “experts” say you need.
 Most of it, in most situations, will simply cost you time and money without bringing you any closer to the goal of getting customers and making money!

 4. Be realistic about your skills.
 Starting a business is hard.
 Many fail.
 Before jumping into a new venture, and especially before quitting your day job, ask yourself what gives you an edge?
 Why will you succeed?
 Just wanting to set your own hours or be wealthy someday is great.
 It’s good to be motivated.
 But you need more fuel than that.
 Focus on two areas: (1) your business domain skills, and (2) your networking and marketing skills.
 Do you know an in-demand business product or service so well that you can produce it very competitively with just a fraction of your available time (say 25%)?
 Good, because you’ll need to do that.
 You won’t have the luxury of spending most of your time actually doing the work.
 Instead you’ll be running and marketing your business.
 Next ask yourself, what gives you an edge in marketing?
 How will you get the word out, cheaply, so enough people take notice?
 Do you have a record of doing this well, or can you partner with somebody who has?
 This is essential if paying customers are to find out about your business.